Octanic/WitchAdventure/README.md

-# WitchAdventure
+# Hipsta Adventures
-**An adventure game powered by Imersão GameDev @ Alura**
+**An adventure sidescrolling game powered by Imersão GameDev @ Alura**

-~~I'm trying to find a better name for this, don't worry.~~

 # Story
-Ripsta was flying back home after a day of witch work with her magic broom when a flock of crows suddenly attacked her, leaving her `magic wand`, `spellbook` and her `broom` scattered all around the hidden forest.
+Hipsta was flying back home after a day of witch work with her magic broom when a flock of crows suddenly attacked her, leaving her `magic wand`, `spellbook` and her `broom` scattered all around the hidden forest.

 You have to find your way to recover your beloved magical artifacts and go home.